My Chef's Apron

 • Brush some olive oil over the corners and sides of the pizza crust.

-• Place the pizza back in the oven on the lowest oven rack for another 15 to 20 minutes or until the crust is firm at the bottom, crisp at the edges, and the top has bits of charred onions.
+• Place the pizza back in the oven on the lowest oven rack for another 15 minutes or until the crust is firm at the bottom, crisp at the edges, and the top has bits of charred onions.

 • Take it out of the oven and let it sit for a few minutes before serving.